LucasGola/LucasGola/README.md

   - Despite being hired as a developer, I didn't start on the development team.
 Instead, I joined the Networks and Systems team.
   - Since I wasn't part of a team with developers, I had to carry out my activities practically alone, but I could count on the support of my team and the developers when they weren't too busy.
 Thus, in 2 months I had already carried out integrations between internal and external platforms, and in another 2 months I finished my first application in NodeJS.
   - With the support of my bosses who said they saw my potential, I was officially transferred to the development team, where I struggled to start working with the new team members, as my knowledge was still limited.
 However, with everyone's help, I managed to adapt quite easily, and since then I've been developing my skills more and more, to the point that, today, I'm developing my own personal application, with Back-End and Front-End.
+  - Finally, in my last professional experience, I worked in a telecommunications company where my main activities were data analysis and treatment, creation of insights from the results of these analyses and automation of tasks, where in almost all activities (if not all) I used Python.
+This helped me to deepen my knowledge in this programming language, which was very good for me considering that it is considerably used today and is the main language that I use in my studies at the university.

 <br>